-The BLU mobile application automatically recognizes the latest energy and Power Detector for accurate autocalibration.
-More importantly, it takes advantage of our Personal Wavelength Correction[TM] certificate.
+The BLU mobile application automatically recognizes the latest energy and power detector for accurate auto-calibration.
+More importantly, it takes advantage of our Personal Wavelength Correction certificate.

 The BLU mobile application only allows you to choose values that fall within the detector's range.
-If you enter an invalid value, a menu pops up to signal the error and the BLU mobile application automatically selects the default value, which is the wavelength used for calibration at Gentec-EO during manufacturing or subsequent service.
+If you enter an invalid value, a menu pops up to signal the error, and the BLU mobile application automatically selects the default value, which is the wavelength used for calibration at Gentec-EO during manufacturing or subsequent service.

-Figure 3-25 Wavelength setting - Tap the wavelength to change the value
+Figure 26.
+Wavelength setting - tap the wavelength to change the value

-The Personal Wavelength Correction[TM] Certificate To fill the gaps between the NIST references, Gentec-EO offers you the only NIST traceable calibration in nm steps, from 250 nm to 2.5 μm.
+The Personal Wavelength Correction certificate

+To fill the gaps between the NIST references, Gentec-EO offers you the only NIST traceable calibration in nm steps, from 250 nm to 2.5 μm.
 We achieve this using our proprietary setup that is based on a NIST traceable spectrophotometer.
 This way, instead of supplying you with typical values, we offer you a NIST traceable calibration.
-What you get is an overall accuracy that is not more than ±1% away from the original calibration accuracy, in the spectrum of 300 to 2200 nm.
-Each Gentec-EO detector comes with a Personal Wavelength Correction Certificate.
-The correction factors are based on the general curve of the absorbing material or the general response of equivalent products.
+What you get is an overall accuracy that is not more than ± 1% away from the original calibration accuracy, in the spectrum of 300 nm to 2200 nm.

+Each Gentec-EO detector comes with a Personal Wavelength Correction certificate.
+The correction factors are based on measurements that were made with YOUR detector.
+They are not based on the general curve of the absorbing material or the general response of equivalent products.
 This means you get the best wavelength correction tool available on the market.
-This data is stored in the Smart Interface of your Gentec-EO detector.
+This data is stored in the smart interface of your Gentec-EO detector.
 You just have to select the wavelength in your monitor (or software) to get the most precise laser measurements on the market.